-The Company has paid installments to its contract drug manufacturing supplier totaling \$292,800 during the third quarter and fourth quarters of 2008 pursuant to a Project Plan and Supply Agreement (see Note 10. below) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
-This amount is carried on the Balance Sheet as of December 31, 2008 at cost as Drug Product for Testing and will be expensed as the drug product is used during the Phase I clinical trial.
+The Company has paid installments to its contract drug manufacturing and raw material suppliers totaling \$292,800 during 2008 and \$315,640 during 2009 pursuant to a Project Plan and Supply Agreement (see Note 11.) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
+This amount is carried on the Balance Sheet as of December 31, 2009 at cost as Drug Product for Testing and will be expensed as the drug product is used during the Phase I clinical trial.